antenehd/S6a/README.md

  4. TESTING

-	Testing for all functionalities provided by the library are not yet done.
 	The testing approached used is end to end functionality test(i.e. message transfer from local peer node to remote peer node).
-While doing the end to
-    end testing each function will also be tested since all the functions will be used when all the end to end testing is completed.
+While doing the end to end testing each function will also be tested since all the functions will be used when all the end to end testing is completed.
-	The end to end testing that has be done so far is for Update-Location-Request message and Update-Location-Answer messages.

 	Running the test: